Mathematics and Statistics

 Can I come to the LMC for in-person help?
 Accordion Closed

-The LMC will open for the Spring 2023 semester on January 17, 2023 for the following courses: MAT 100, MAT 108, MAT 114, and MAT 125.
-We are following all Jacks are Back protocols.
+The LMC is open for the following courses: MAT 100, MAT 108, MAT 114, and MAT 125.
 See our Hours and Location page for current operating hours.

 What if I need help with other math courses?
 Accordion Closed